janekzimoch/janek_zimoch_personal_website/content/project/machine_learning/contrastive_learning/index.md

 ---
 title: Deep Metric Learning
-summary: I used Contrastive learning to classify whether two query images are from the same category.
+summary: Used Contrastive learning to classify whether two query images are of the same class.
 weight: 3
 tags:
 - Machine_Learning